 And for those of you who aren't old enough to twig that the title of this post is a song reference, here's the great Bill Nelson to sing it for you.

-MAKING MONDAY BEARABLEI must admit that the druddgery of slogging in to work in the dark this morning was lightened by the photograph of a hedgehog dressed as Dracula I saw on Twitter after I'd fired up the computer.
+I must admit that the drudgery of slogging in to work in the dark this morning was lightened by the photograph of a hedgehog dressed as Dracula I saw on Twitter after I'd fired up the computer.
 Cute.